 - The jurisdiction does not engage in a FATF-style regional body (FSRB) or does not facilitate timely publication of joint assessment data.

 - It is elected by a FATF or FSRB member.
 The selection is focused on particular dangers or threats of money laundering, terrorism funding, or proliferation financing that have been brought to the notice of ambassadors.

 - It received low marks in its joint assessment.

 A country that joins the ICRG assessment process due to its reciprocal assessment performance has a one-year Observation Period to engage with the FATF or its FATF-style regional body (FSRB) to correct weaknesses until the FATF's substantive review and public identification.
 The FATF then prioritizes the examination of countries with larger financial sectors.

 During the evaluation, the FATF recognizes the jurisdiction's technical AML/CFT weaknesses, both in terms of technical implementation and the efficiency of the policies in place, as well as any specific progress made.
 If the FATF concludes that the progress made to resolve its strategic deficiencies is inadequate, the FATF works with the authority to create a plan to address the existing strategic deficiencies.
-For all countries under ICRG review, the FATF requires a high-level political commitment that the jurisdiction will implement the legal, regulatory, and operational reforms needed for the action plan.
+For all countries under ICRG review, the FATF requires a high-level political commitment that the high risk jurisdiction will implement the legal, regulatory, and operational reforms needed for the action plan.